 Lastly, home is a perfect place to find a distraction, and it can become a stepping stone for productivity decrease.
 When attention is scattered around, integrate into your routine boosters that work best for you, like regular breaks for a coffee, self-imposed deadlines, and checklists.
 Apps such as Todoist, Reminders, and Things will keep you focused on tasks and projects at hand.

 The shift to WFH may accommodate a vast range of opportunities for companies and their employees.
-Prospects like growth, enhanced efficiency, and flexibility await those who are ready to address these testing times.
+Prospects like growth, enhanced efficiency, and flexibility await those who take the right moves while changing the working conditions.

-Adjustments should be made quickly since, at the moment, there is no such luxury as a long timeline.
-Providing the right set of tools, engaging staff in a remote work environment, and keeping everyone connected – these steps are inevitable to remain productive.
+Providing the proper set of tools, engaging staff in a remote work environment, and keeping everyone connected – these steps are inevitable to keep your teams productive.

-In the end, we are all in the same boat.
-Together, we can take advantage of virtual work experience, support each other, and cope with disruptions.
+Together, we can take advantage of virtual work experience, support each other, and cope with any disruptions.
 As usual, Velvetech is here to help you with any of your business challenges and support you by adjusting your remote work environment.
-Contact us to make this transition smooth.
+Contact us to make the transition smooth.